RafaySystems/getstarted/tools/resize/Readme.md

 ### Export Data

 The tool automatically generates a CSV file with the findings and recommendations.
 Users can then share this csv file with others internally.

+### Overwriting Specs

+Changes made directly on the cluster by the resize tool can potentially be overwritten by an application deployment pipeline or the app developer.
+We recommend that platform teams coordinate with the app developers to update their YAML in the Git repos based on the recommendations from the tool.

 <a href="#top">Back to top</a>